Gradient-based Optimisation of Modulation Effects: Proposed modelling method

 \subsection{Loss function, training details and validation}

 The loss function is computed directly in the frequency domain as follows:

 where \mbox{$||\cdot||_{2}$} is the L2-norm and $\textbf{h}_{\mathcal{L}}$ is the frequency response of the optional pre-emphasis filter.
 Models were trained for 15k iterations with an Adam optimizer and learning rate of 1e-3.
-To test the robustness of training with respect to different initialisations, 30 repetitions of each experiment were performed in parallel using multi-thread processing.
-Validation is conducted on the time-domain model using guitar and bass signals both of length $L$ samples as inputs, and the ESR and MRSL are computed relative to the target output.
-The 95\% confidence interval (CI) was computed for a given statistic of the validation metrics as $\pm 0.95\sigma/\sqrt{N_\textrm{res}}$ where $\sigma$ is the standard deviation and $N_{\textrm{res}} = 30$.
+To test the robustness of training with respect to different initialisations, $R=30$ repetitions of each experiment were performed in parallel using multi-thread processing.
+Validation is conducted on the time-domain model using guitar and bass inputs of length $L$ samples.
+The error-to-signal ratio (ESR) and a multi-resolution spectral loss (MRSL) \cite{YamatotoMRSL2020} are computed relative to the target validation output.
+The 95\% confidence interval (CI) was computed for a given statistic as $\pm 0.95\sigma/\sqrt{R}$ where $\sigma$ is the standard deviation.
 A sample rate of $F_s = $ \SI{44.1}{\kHz} and an input signal length of $L=2^{18}$ (\SI{5.94}{\s}) is used throughout.
 Frame sizes of $N = \{1024, 2048, 4096\}$ (approx. \{23, 46, 93\}\SI{}{\ms}) are considered, giving $M = \{256, 128, 64\}$ frames respectively.